boblete/boblete.github.io/README.md

 #### Results -
 The experiment was slightkly unsuccesful there needs to be a smaller throw to the lights - maybe some LED strips would be more useful and control them - also the lighting effected the input of the Kinect something I was not anticipating - if lighting is to be used it should LIGHT the participants not sillhouette them - moving heads might be better but the univercity does not have any.

+---

+## Inspiration
+### Date August 1  2020
+the bias and power imbalance of algorithms - Joy Buolamwini's websites a nice jumping off point as is [Kate Crawford](https://www.katecrawford.net/) her interview on Dryhursts & Herndons Interdependance podcast is a great listen

+[Algorithmic Justice League - Unmasking AI harms and biases] (https://www.ajl.org/)
+---
 ## Experiment
 Date Tuesday 6th October 2020